machinezone/IXWebSocket/docs/usage.md

 For a server, specifying `caFile` implies that:
 1. You require clients to present a certificate
 1. It must be signed by one of the trusted roots in the file

+Specifying `ciphers` can be used to configure the supported ciphers.
+ - The special value of `DEFAULT` (the default) indicates that the defaults (for a given TLS implementation in this codebase) should be used.

 ## WebSocket server API